 Below are statistics about the dangers that teen drivers in Michigan face during the 100 Deadliest Days of Summer between Memorial Day and Labor Day:

-- 23 teen drivers in Michigan are involved in fatal crashes every year during the 100 Deadliest Days of Summer, on average, according to AAA.
+- In Michigan, on average, 63 teen drivers are involved in fatal crashes every year, with 23 occurring during the 100 Deadliest Days of Summer, according to AAA.

-- 35.5% of fatal crashes involving drivers between the ages of 15 and 20 in Michigan in 2023 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- 35.5% of fatal crashes involving drivers 15-20 years of age in Michigan in 2023 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- 32% of fatal crashes involving drivers between the ages of 15 and 20 in Michigan in 2022 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- 32% of fatal crashes involving drivers 15-20 years of age in Michigan in 2022 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- 35.1% of fatal crashes involving drivers between the ages of 15 and 20 in Michigan in 2021 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- 35.1% of fatal crashes involving drivers 15-20 years of age in Michigan in 2021 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- 40.3% of fatal crashes involving drivers between the ages of 15 and 20 in Michigan in 2020 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- 40.3% of fatal crashes involving drivers 15-20 years of age in Michigan in 2020 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- 31.5% of fatal crashes involving drivers between the ages of 15 and 20 in Michigan in 2019 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- 31.5% of fatal crashes involving drivers 15-20 years of age in Michigan in 2019 occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

 #SafeDriveSummer encourages all drivers to be safe during summer’s 100 Deadliest Days